ralsina/tartrazine/README.md

 ## Installation

-This will have a CLI tool that can be installed, but it's not there yet.
+This has a CLI but it's not generally usable.

 ## Usage